boranyldrm/English_Word_Suggestion/ReadMe.md

-This repository makes the closest estimates to the word entered with AVL Tree.
+This repository makes the closest predictions to the words entered using AVL Tree.